mannd/epsimulator/README.markdown

 ## Purpose

-*EP Simulator* is intended to simulator the operation of the GE/Prucka Cardiac Electrophysiology recording system.
+**EP Simulator** is intended to simulate the operation of the GE/Prucka Cardiac Electrophysiology recording system.

 ## Note to Developers

-EP Simulator can be built and run using Qt Creator.
+**EP Simulator** can be built and run using Qt Creator.
 Just open the `epsimulator.pro` file inside Qt Creator.

 Add :`../lib` to the end of the `LD_LIBRARY_PATH` variable under Build